tommililja/Farse/README.md

 ### To string

-Converting Json to a string.
+Converting a Json into a string.

 ```fsharp
 type JsonFormat =